 Shih Tzu and Chinese Imperial size/weight

 I just wanted to touch base on a subject that tends to have a lot of confusions associated with it.
 A lot of people will say they want a dog under 9 lbs or over 9 lbs (ect., ect.).
 Yes their weight does have a little to do with their size, but over all you will not be able to tell what “size” your puppy or dog will be by weight alone.
 The Shih Tzu is one breed than can be very deceiving ( a 4lb Shih Tzu would look smaller than a 3 lb Chihuahua as they carry more weight for their size than a Chi or a Yorkie).
 Most People that ask for a 4 lb Shih Tzu have no idea what they are really asking for.
+Some Shih Tzu are much smaller than you would expect for their weight, a lot of Shih Tzu tend to be very short, stocky and Solid. this is what I aim for in my breeding program.

 NOW.... all this being said, up until a baby is 7-8 weeks old it is nearly impossible to tell how much they will weigh as an adult and even then it's hard to tell what they will do.
 I try my best to guess based on birth weight and growth patterns and parents size and past litter experience.
 But most of my babies have the potential to produce a dog in the 6-12 lb range with different types of body structure.
 I have had the smallest puppy in a litter wind up being one of the bigger pups by the time they are 8 weeks old.
 This is true for most breeders, unless they have older dogs that they have bred numerous times and have a lot of experience with that particular pairing.
+Most puppies will double their 14 week weight however some imperial's will only double their 12 week weight.

 Shih Tzu and Chinese Imperial estimated Weight Chart

-4 weeks x 5.5 , 6 weeks x 4.5, 8 weeks x 3 + 1lb , 10 weeks x 3, 12 weeks X 2.5, 14 weeks X 2.
+4 weeks x 5 & 6 , 6 weeks x 4 & 5, 8 weeks x 3 & 4 , 12 weeks X 2.5-3 , 14 weeks X 2-2.5.

 Then realize you can plus or minus 1 lb due to growth patterns of individual dogs and that will give you a range of what to expect.
 How ever these figures should be on the upper end of the scale ( I hate to under estimate by a significant amount).

 Keep in mind that sometimes you may have a chubby baby.
-I have had a puppy that was 4 lbs at 8 weeks and wind up in the 12 lb standard range (far from the 14 lbs predicted above), so it is hard to tell, but under most circumstances the chart above will be fairly accurate or at least give you an idea.
+I have had a puppy that was 4 lbs at 8 weeks and wind up in the 9-10 lb standard range (far from the 16 lbs predicted above), so it is hard to tell, but under most circumstances the chart above will be fairly accurate or at least give you an idea.

 Quality and reputable Shih Tzu and Chinese Imperial puppy breeder located in Utah